panetta03/login_auth/infrastructure/README.md

 ## Important Notes

-1. **First-time Setup**: The CD pipeline expects infrastructure to exist.
-Run Terraform first before deploying via GitHub Actions.
+1. **First-time Setup**: The infrastructure pipeline (`.github/workflows/infrastructure.yml`) can create the S3 bucket and DynamoDB table automatically, but you must run Terraform to create the actual infrastructure before deploying applications.

-2. **Subnets**: The infrastructure creates properly configured subnets.
-The CD pipeline will use the existing ECS service - it won't create new subnets.
+2. **Subnets**: The infrastructure creates properly configured subnets across 2 availability zones.
+The CD pipeline (`.github/workflows/ci-cd.yml`) expects the ECS service to already exist - it will update the service but won't create new infrastructure.

+3. **State Management**:
+   - We use separate state files per environment (`dev/terraform.tfstate`, `prod/terraform.tfstate`)
+   - State is stored in S3 with DynamoDB locking
+   - Backend configuration is done via config files (local) or command-line flags (GitHub Actions)

-3. **Security**:
+4. **Security**:
    - Database passwords should be stored in AWS Secrets Manager in production
    - Use different credentials for dev/prod environments
    - Enable encryption at rest for RDS and ElastiCache
+   - Never commit `backend.local.hcl` or other sensitive config files

-4. **Costs**:
+5. **Costs**:
    - NAT Gateway incurs hourly charges (~$0.045/hour)
    - RDS and ElastiCache have instance costs
-   - Consider using smaller instance types for dev
+   - Consider using smaller instance types for dev (see `environments/dev/terraform.tfvars`)

-5. **State Management**: Use S3 backend for Terraform state to enable team collaboration and state locking.
+6. **Workflows**:
+   - **Infrastructure**: `.github/workflows/infrastructure.yml` - Manages Terraform (plan/apply/destroy)
+   - **CI/CD**: `.github/workflows/ci-cd.yml` - Tests, builds, and deploys application code

 ## Troubleshooting